jeiros/MDRun/README.md

 files to run the MD job (topology, any restart/inpcrd files, as well as the input files with the MD settings.)

 Once you're in the appropriate HPC directory (the one you've specified in the **job_directory** variable), submit the jobs with `bash launcher.sh`.
-Please note that inside this directory, you should create a `results` directory as well for the program to work.

 ## JSON inputs